- Purchase the complete Expat Arrivals Oman Guide (PDF)

-Oman is a Muslim country, but is more liberal than the surrounding countries in the Gulf.
+Oman is an Islamic country but is more liberal than the surrounding countries in the Gulf.
 While upholding Islamic principles, Omanis embrace bits of Western culture more and more every day.
-For example, in the capital city of Muscat it’s common to hear of popular American and European shops and restaurants being opened.
-Nevertheless, it’s still important to familiarise oneself with aspects of the Muslim culture, and act appropriately.
+For example, it’s increasingly common to hear of popular American and European shops and restaurants being opened.
+Still, it is important for expats to familiarise themselves with aspects of the Muslim culture and Omani laws, and act appropriately.

 Dress in Oman

-Expats will find many Omanis are laid-back and open-minded, but it is still a good idea to be cautious of dress and conduct.
-Non-Muslim women don't need to wear a headscarf, unless they visit the Sultan Qaboos Grand Mosque, in which case they are also required to wear long-sleeved shirts and pants or an ankle-length skirt.
-In general, don't wear clothing that is too clingy or shows off too much skin to avoid unwanted stares from men.
+Expats will find many Omanis are laid-back and open-minded, but it is still a good idea to be mindful of dress and conduct.
+Non-Muslim women don't need to wear a headscarf unless they visit the Sultan Qaboos Grand Mosque, in which case they are also required to wear long-sleeved shirts and pants or an ankle-length skirt.
+In general, it's best to avoid wearing clothing that is too clingy or shows off too much skin to avoid unwanted stares from men.

 Ramadan in Oman

 Showing sensitivity during holidays such as Ramadan is very important.
 During this time, expats in Oman should be extra cautious when picking out outfits.
 Eating, drinking, chewing gum and smoking are not allowed in public throughout this period.
-During the month of Ramadan, most restaurants are closed during the day, but open again in the evening.
-Many restaurants cover their windows out of respect.
+During the month of Ramadan, most restaurants are closed during the day but open again in the evening, while many eateries also cover their windows out of respect.

 Weather in Oman

-Depending on the time of year that a person arrives in Oman, the weather can be a primary source of culture shock.
-Summer begins mid-April and continues through part of October, with highs of around 115°F (46°C), and lows that still hover above 100°F (38°C).
+Depending on the time of year in Oman, the weather can be a primary source of culture shock for new arrivals.
+Summer begins mid-April and continues through part of October, with highs of around 129ºF (54°C), and lows that still hover above 100°F (38°C).
 It's also very humid.

-Roundabouts are common in Oman, but may be a bit of a fluster at first.
+Roundabouts are common in Oman but may be a bit flustering at first.
 When approaching the roundabout, it is important to stay in the inside lane if not taking the first exit.

 The Sultan Qaboos Highway is the main road that runs through Muscat.
 It is easy to navigate Muscat, but finding specific businesses and homes can be difficult as most establishments do not have a physical address.
 Landmarks are an essential part in giving directions.